Maldon: Geography and geology

 Maldon is on the tidal River Chelmer by the Blackwater Estuary.
 It is on the A414 10 mi east of Chelmsford and 49 mi north-east of Charing Cross, London, via the A13 road.

 Essex is a county built on London Clay, overlain with pockets of gravel deposited by riparian action; the lowest land is made up of river alluvium and salt marsh.
 At Maldon, the railway cutting (now a road cutting) provided a reference section for geologists.
 There are three landslips on the north-facing river cliff of the Blackwater at Maldon.
 The middle slip is called the West Maldon Landslip, which was caused by repeated rotational slips of the bedrock London Clay, which is trying to reach a stable angle.

-Hythe Quay at the confluence of the Chelmer and Blackwater, which flanks the northern edge of the town, was an important port and Cooks Yard remains significant for Thames barges.
+Hythe Quay at the confluence of the Chelmer and Blackwater, which flanks the northern edge of the town, was an important port.
+Both Hythe Quay and Cooks Yard are home to a large number of Thames barges, sailing vessels which attract many visitors.

 The River Blackwater, that was diverted into the Chelmer and Blackwater Navigation, re-emerges into the Blackwater Estuary, through locks at the Heybridge Basin, the stream bed passes down Heybridge Creek.
 Here it delineates the border between Maldon Town and Heybridge Parish Council.